It’s in our nature to jump to conclusions, particularly when something goes wrong. I find myself inadvertently doing it all the time.

 We all want to be unique and receive recognition.
-So much so that we are prone to self-serving bias, where attribute success to ourselves, and our failures to others and the situation.
+So much so that we are prone to self-serving bias, where we attribute success to ourselves, and our failures to others and the situation.

 During your education, you inevitably had to complete many exams.
 When you received a good mark, I’m guessing you put it down to your brilliance.
-After all, your intelligent and you studied, so you earned it.
+After all, you're intelligent and you studied, so you earned it.